cameronangliss/vgc-bench/README.md

 This is the official code for the paper [VGC-Bench: A Benchmark for Generalizing Across Diverse Team Strategies in Competitive Pokémon](https://arxiv.org/abs/2506.10326).

 This benchmark includes:
-- population-based reinforcement learning (RL) with 4 Policy Space Response Oracle (PSRO) algorithms to fine-tune an agent initialized either randomly or with the output of the BC pipeline
+- multi-agent reinforcement learning (RL) with 4 Policy Space Response Oracle (PSRO) algorithms to fine-tune an agent initialized either randomly or with the output of the BC pipeline
 - a behavior cloning (BC) pipeline to gather human demonstrations, process them into state-action pairs, and train a model to imitate human play
 - a basic Large Language Model (LLM) player that any LLM can easily be plugged into
 - 3 heuristic players from [poke-env](https://github.com/hsahovic/poke-env)